yu6ix/XONLIUM/README.md

 Coded in Python 3.12

-Compatible with Windows 7 +
+Compatible with Windows 8 + (Tested on Windows 10)

 Written in 38 Lines of Code!